Thespaceblade/SQL-Column-Extractor/README.md

 ## Limitations

-- Unqualified columns in multi-table queries may not be resolved if the table cannot be determined from context
+- Unqualified columns in multi-table queries may not be resolved if the table cannot be determined from context (use `--no-unqualified-resolution` to disable this feature)
-- Some SQL dialects may require explicit `--dialect` specification
+- Some SQL dialects may require explicit `--dialect` specification (defaults to `tsql`)
 - Very large SQL files may take longer to process
-- Files with errors are copied (not moved) to Error_Reports for review
+- Files with `PARSE_ERROR` or `ZERO_COLUMNS` status are copied (not moved) to Error_Reports for review
 - Dynamic SQL (EXEC with string literals) cannot be statically analyzed
+- Fallback parsing (PARTIAL_OK) may extract columns with less accuracy than AST parsing, but provides better coverage for malformed SQL

 ## Requirements

 - Python 3.7+
-- sqlglot >= 24.0.0
+- sqlglot >= 24.0.0 (required)
 - pandas >= 2.0.0 (for Excel output)
 - openpyxl >= 3.0.0 (for Excel output)
+- sqlparse >= 0.4.0 (optional, recommended for fallback parsing)

 ## License